-Each plan of study for Master's degree with thesis must have a minimum of 24 course credits plus up to 6 hours of thesis research for a total of 30 hours.
-For a non-thesis degree, the minimum requirement is 30 hours of course work.
-Each plan of study must include a minimum of 12 credits of AOM, ABE or PKG courses at the 5000 level or higher.
-(Non-Thesis programs must include 15 hours of departmental coursework).
-The plan also must include a minimum of 3 credits of mathematics at the 5000 level or higher.
-A list of approved math courses is provided in Appendix C. (Students wishing to use credit from a graduate math course not listed in the ABE Graduate Manual or from another institution must provide a copy of the syllabus for approval by the ABE Graduate Committee).
+Each plan of study for an AOM Master of Science degree with thesis in the College of Agricultural and Life Sciences must have a minimum of 24 course credits plus up to 6 hours of thesis research, for a total of 30 hours.
+The plan of study must include a minimum of 12 combined credits of AOM, ABE or PKG courses at the 5000 level or higher (Non-Thesis programs must include 15 hours of departmental coursework) and a minimum of 3 credits of data analytics at the 5000 level or above.
+(Students wishing to use credit from a graduate data analytics course not listed in the ABE Graduate Manual (Appendix C) or from another institution must provide a copy of the detailed syllabus with topics for approval by the ABE Graduate Committee).

-A Master's degree with thesis must include a minimum of 3 credits of thesis research.
-Additional thesis research credits may be taken to meet minimum registration requirements; however, the additional credits will not count toward meeting the credit hour requirements of the degree.
+A Master's degree with thesis must include a minimum of 3 credits of thesis research (ABE 6971).
+Additional thesis research credits may be taken to meet minimum registration requirements; however, the additional credits will not count toward meeting the credit requirements of the degree.
 Students are required to take research credits during their semester of graduation (3 in Fall/Spring, 2 in Summer).
-Work in the major field must be in courses numbered 5000 or above.
-Courses in the minor field cannot be substituted for departmental major courses (ABE/AOM/PKG).
+Graduate credit is awarded for courses numbered 5000 and above.
+The work in the major field must be in courses numbered 5000 or above.
+Data analytics courses and courses in the minor field cannot be substituted for departmental major courses (ABE/AOM/PKG).
 For work outside the major, courses numbered 3000 or above, not to exceed 6 credits, may be taken provided they are part of an approved plan of study.